 When couples have “failed” to conceive and exit the medical turnstile, they are often united in their shared grief and disappointment.
 Consequently, there is often post-fertility growth.

 These couples often report higher marital satisfaction and better communication (Griel, 1999).
-Research seems to be telling us that having a series of fertile Generative Conversations can be great for these marriages long term.
+Research seems to be telling us that having a series of intimate Generative Conversations can improve these marriages long term.

 And doesn’t that make sense?
 Unlike other couples effortless gliding through life, these couples have had to deal with everything that the “plow of infertility” unearthed.
-Why did nature not keep faith with us? is an agonizing question best answered by sharing.
+Why did nature not keep faith with us? is an agonizing question best answered by sharing and grieving together.